So, you want to launch cybersecurity awareness training in your workplace.

 You can also share generic articles on cybersecurity - videos or reports - to keep cybersecurity top of mind.
 An example would be sharing the most popular passwords of the year, with a note saying that if any of those passwords look familiar...you should change them ASAP.

-In our platform, you can consult the news feed for recent articles and the "Exposures" section to address real exposures of company data and give employees the next steps for what to do (e.g. reset your password for the exposed account and ensure you don't reuse passwords).
+In our platform, you can consult the News Feed for recent articles and the Exposures section to identify real exposures of company data and give employees the next steps for what to do (e.g. reset your password for the exposed account and ensure you don't reuse passwords).